Book Review: The Goldfinch by Donna Tartt

 Donna Louise Tartt is an American Fiction Author, was born in Greenwood, Mississippi, United States and is a graduate of Bennington College.
 Time magazine included her on its list of the 100 Most Influential People of 2014.

-Donna Tartt’s Literary fiction, “The Goldfinch by Donna Tartt,” was published on September 23, 2013.
-The Goldfinch was awarded the Pulitzer Prize for fiction in 2014.
-Also shortlisted for Baileys Women’s prize for fiction and National book critics circle award.
+Donna Tartt’s Literary fiction, “The Goldfinch by Donna Tartt,” was published on 23rd September, 2013.
+It was awarded the Pulitzer Prize for fiction in 2014.
+It was also shortlisted for Baileys Women’s prize for fiction and National book critics circle award.
 The Novel was selected by Amazon Best Book of the year and listed as Number one in the Sunday Times list.
 New York Times Book Review editors selected the book as one of the 10 Best Books of 2013.

 In a story about a young boy who loses his mother but in exchange he gains a love interest and a nice painting.